prathamps/parallelselection/src/content/blog/books.md

 - Affordable: The Dell KB216 is a budget-friendly option that provides good value for its price.
 - periods of typing.
-- Multimedia hotkeys: The 12 built-in multimedia hotkeys make it easy to control media playback and adjust volume without having to use a mouse.
+- Multimedia hotkeys: The 12 built-in multimedia hotkeys make it easy to control <span class="diamondShine" id="readShine_2" >media playback</span> and adjust volume without having to use a mouse.
 - Durable: The KB216's spill-resistant design and durable construction make it resistant to wear and tear over time

 Cons: